DGclasher/Get-Location/README.md

 #Required package:

-  $sudo apt install jq -y
+  sudo apt install jq -y

-Run the getlocation.sh script with IP address as an arguement:
+#Run the getlocation.sh script with IP address as an arguement:

-  $chmod +x getlocation.sh
+  chmod +x getlocation.sh

-  $./getlocation.sh [IP]
+  ./getlocation.sh [IP]

-The results are saved in the log file.
+#The results are saved in the log file.

 --------------------------------------------------------